QTodoTxt/QTodoTxt2/README.md

 Installation

 There are many ways to install and run QTodoTxt2.

-Here is one  for Windows:
+On ubuntu 16.04 and up:

+1. sudo apt-get install python3-pyqt5 qtdeclarative5-models-plugin python3-pyqt5.qtquick qml-module-qt-labs-settings

+2. Download QTodoTxt2 source and unpack to a location of your choice.

+3. Navigate to the 'bin' subdirectory of QTodoTxt2 and run the 'qtodotxt.py' file.

+4. In QToDoTxt2 open/select you todo file and you should be good to go.

+On Windows:

 1. Download the file: WinPython 3.5.3.1Qt5-64bit (*) or 32 bit version at (http://winpython.github.io/)